Faculty profile

 On research leave for the spring semester

 M. Neelika Jayawardane is Associate Professor of English at the State University of New York-Oswego, and a Research Associate at the Visual Identities in Art and Design (VIAD), University of Johannesburg (South Africa).
-She is a recipient of the 2018 Creative Capital | Andy Warhol Foundation Arts Writers Grant for a book project on Afrapix, a South African photographers’ agency that operated during the last decade of apartheid.
-She recently received funding for a creative writing project from The Andy Warhol Foundation Arts Writers Grant in December 2020, and a critical writing residency at the Center for Photography at Woodstock, Summer 2021.
+She is currently on research leave as a writing fellow at The Johannesburg Institute for Advanced Study (JIAS) at the University of Johannesburg, South Africa.

 Jayawardane was born in Sri Lanka, raised in Zambia, and completed her university education in the US, where she currently works.
-Her writing and research is centred on South Africa, and her scholarly publications focus on the nexus between written texts, visual art, photography, and the transnational/transhistorical implications of colonialism, ongoing forms of discrimination, displacement, and migration on individuals and communities.
-Along with academic publications, and catalogue essays for exhibitions and artists’ books, her critical writing is featured in Aperture, Al Jazeera English, Transition, frieze, and other venues.
+Her research is centred on South Africa, and her scholarly publications focus on the nexus between written texts, visual art, photography, and the transnational/transhistorical implications of colonialism, ongoing forms of discrimination, displacement, and migration on individuals and communities.
+Along with academic publications, and catalogue essays for exhibitions and artists’ books, her critical writing is featured in Aperture, Art Review, Al Jazeera English, Transition, and other venues.

 Publications